pantsbuild/scie-pants/README.md

 directory that is different from the `~/.cache/pants/setup` directory used by the `./pants` script.
 This is a one-time event per Pants version.

-The `scie-pants` does not work in the Pants repo itself.
-That repo has a special `./pants` script and declares no `pants_version`.
-As such, if you run `scie-pants` in the Pants repo, you'll be prompted to set up the latest stable version of Pants.
-You can just answer no and remember not to use `scie-pants` in the Pants repo.

 ## Solving Problems

 ### Try upgrading